DCwise Services - Setting up a new Warehouse or DC? 7 tips towards making this a success!

-Note: the design of the building - driving important elements such as walking distances etc - is often skipped, but should actually also be part of a review & optimization strategy.
-This to optimize as well the internal as external (yard etc) operations.
-E.g. Where to put access-doors for the drivers... in many occasions just the placement / relocation of 1 entry-door might make the flow much more fluent.
+Note: the design of the building - driving important elements such as walking distances etc. - is often skipped but should also be part of a review & optimization strategy.
+This to optimize the internal as external (yard etc.) operations as well.
+E.g., Where to put access-doors for the drivers... on many occasions just the placement / relocation of 1 entry-door might make the flow much more fluent.

 => Know that the building architects might not be process-knowledgeable; making that a limited alignment can lead to the evasion of many pitfalls.

 3️⃣ Validate the design

 -> Important is also to validate the process design with the business users, suppliers, EH&S/SHEQ, etc. ...
 You can have a superb solution, but if not accepted then what will be the end-result?